Becoming a Competitive Law School Applicant

 This information should be conveyed through your personal statement and letters of recommendation.

 Almost all law schools require applicants to write a personal statement.
 In general, admission boards will assess the statement to determine the applicant’s interest and fit for studying and practicing law.
-Personal statements should be well written, concise and offer examples that demonstrate achievement and competence.
+Personal statements should be well written and concise in offering specific evidence of achievement and competence.
 Consult with experts in Stetson's Career and Professional Development for help in writing and honing your statement.

 Letters of Recommendation